-My work is shaped by my experience in the natural realm - years spent exploring wild places and abandoned urban landscapes - and by a passion for earth sciences, which informs both content and process.
+My work is shaped by my experience in the natural realm - years spent exploring wild places and abandoned urban landscapes - and by a passion for earth sciences.

 Much of the work investigates change and the act of becoming.
 I am fascinated with physical transformation in natural phenomena, whether on a geologic time scale or in a moment's reflection.
-A winter beach, scorched riverbed, road cut exposing ancient seabeds, or the forces of wind and snow on a high Sierra conifer - all are fodder for my imagination and sense of history.
+A winter beach, scorched riverbed, road cut exposing ancient seabeds, or the forces of wind and snow on a high Sierra conifer - all feed my imagination and sense of history.
 I am equally compelled by human behavior and the transformative role we play in shaping our environment.
 A longtime urban dweller and explorer, my daily walks and regional hikes reveal moments of mystery and discovery, informing my studio process.

 Freedom guides my studio practice, working intuitively and driven by exploration, chance, and the physical characteristics of pigments, water, mediums, paper and canvas.
 My process entails building a history of surfaces, forces and materials over time, working between what I feel and what I know.

-Saundra U. McPherson lives and works in San Francisco.
+Saundra McPherson lives and works in San Francisco.

 2009-2021 SFMoMA Artists Gallery, San Francisco

 2007-08 Julie Nester Gallery, Park City, Utah

 2007-08 SPUR Gallery, Portola Valley